kammitama5/kammitama5.github.io/about.md

 ### More Information

 Started out in New York, mostly in California, but get around to the other states, too.
+Trinidad -> New York -> California

 ### Contact me